 After the success that was Destiny: The Taken King, the developer Bungie released Destiny‘s latest expansion, Rise of Iron.
 This expansion has a new campaign, new quests, new maps, loads of new weapons and return of some infamous old ones.
-In most ways, Rise of Iron just maintains the formula of Destiny and The Taken King but doesn’t really bring anything new to the table.
+In most ways, Rise of Iron maintains the formula of Destiny and The Taken King but doesn’t really bring anything new to the table.
 The fast-paced action of Destiny remains challenging and enjoyable especially with the arsenal of new guns at your disposal.
-Unlike The Taken King, you don’t have to start from fresh meaning old weapons and armor are still usable and their level can be increased by breaking down newer gear.
-New and players on a hiatus may find difficult to catch up initially but the newer weapons are just as good.
+Unlike The Taken King, you don’t have to start from fresh; meaning old weapons and armour are still usable and their level can be increased by breaking down newer gear.
+New players and those on a hiatus may find it difficult to catch up initially but the newer weapons are just too good to pass up.

 As with The Taken King, there is a new raid in Rise of Iron.
-The day Wrath of the Machine was released it took the first raid team of some of the best in game, a little more than two hours to complete.
+The day Wrath of the Machine was released it took the first raid team of some of the best in-game, a little more than two hours to complete.
 Completing the raid is not easy; you require good coordination with your teammates.
-The raid absolutely is a blast to play and it is on par with the previous raids if not surpassing them.
+The raid is absolutely a blast to play and it is on par with the previous raids, if not surpassing them!
 In addition to the raid, a new strike and two modified strikes have been released.
-The new strike boss fight is quite chaotic and difficult if one decided to go guns blazing.
-It requires patience and positioning of your Guardian during the entire fight.
+The new strike boss fight is quite chaotic and difficult if one decides to go in guns blazing.
+It requires patience and proper positioning of your Guardian during the entire fight.